indigo-dc/oidc-agent/gitbook/oidc-add/options.md

 ### `--remove`

 The `--remove` option is used to unload an account configuration.
-After unloading an account, it is not longer available for other applications.
+After unloading an account, it is no longer available for other applications.
 Therefore, it has to be loaded again before an access token can be obtained (either using oidc-add or through the autoload feature).